pimoroni/grow-python/README.md

 * Run `sudo pip3 install growhat`

-**Note** this wont perform any of the required configuration changes on your Pi, you may additionally need to:
+**Note** this won't perform any of the required configuration changes on your Pi, you may additionally need to:

 * Enable i2c: `sudo raspi-config nonint do_i2c 0`
 * Enable SPI: `sudo raspi-config nonint do_spi 0`